euforia/thrap-packs/dev/go/README.md

 $ make dist
 ```

-Binaries will be available in the `dist` folder.
+Binaries will be available under the `dist` folder.

 #### Docker
 A fully containerized build can be run as follows: